-We have created a common platform that all our WordPress plugins use which shares segments of code to reduce database lookups and calculations.
+We have created a common platform that all our WordPress plugins use and share segments of code to reduce database lookups and calculations.

 This in turn increases the website speed, reduces bandwidth expenses and increases the user experience.